 Ride this 1300-km loop through the mountains and valleys of the Okanagan.
 This motorcycle route is on dirt or gravel roads with minimal paved roads.
 The valleys are a vacation mecca filled with lakes, beaches, golf courses, vineyards and orchards.
 Each day you will ride up into the cool air of the mountain wilderness and revel in the winding forestry roads past lakes and wildlife.
 No crowds up here, and at the end of the day you can return to the comforts of civilization.

 The Okanagan Cbdr is a loop, so you can begin wherever is best for you.
-In the phone app, there are two versions, one for camping, and one for motels stays.
+You can camp or Motel it.

-Motel nights are in Kelowna, Sicamous, Sorrento, West Kelowna and Oliver.
+Motel nights are in Kelowna, Sicamous, Chase, West Kelowna and Oliver.

 If you camp, you decide how many days to do the 1300 km loop.
 Do you take it easy, or do you ride long days and do it in 4 or even 3?
 The ride navigation shows over 50 campgrounds along the route and the camping version shows the fuel leg distance.